Transit zones and shipping channels

 - To avoid potential collisions between small boats and large commercial ships

-- For the safety of small boat operators and their passengers
+- For the safety of small boat operators and their passengers.

-A harbourmaster's directions can include specific directions for recreational vessels to keep out of the way of ships and vessels engaged in port operations.
+Harbour Master's Directions (HMDs) can include specific directions for recreational vessels to keep out of the way of ships and vessels engaged in port operations.
 In port waters the relevant harbourmaster may make special directions concerning the navigation and operation of recreational vessels.